 Our Favorite Benefits Of Composting

-#1 – The kitchen will smell fresher when you’re not throwing all those vegetable scraps into the kitchen garbage.
+#1 – The kitchen will smell fresher when you’re not throwing all those food scraps or food waste into the kitchen garbage.
 Nothing compares to a fresh smelling kitchen.

 #2 – You’ll stop contributing to the nation’s landfills and you’ll be able to save on your own garbage.